jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 I created plots 1 and 2 to explore how changing the mass and distance parameters effect the scaled waveform.
 <br>
 Plot 1 is changing distance with a constant mass.
-This plot shows a larger distance reduces the amplitude of the strain, which is expected from the equation for scaled strain displayed in question 1.
+This plot shows a larger distance reduces the amplitude of the strain, which is expected from the equation for scaled strain displayed in part 1.
 <br>
 In plot 2 the mass is changed with a constant distance.
 Our equations show both the scaled time and strain depend on mass.
 Due to this a M-D degeneracy arises where different combinations of M and D can result in simular strain amplitudes and hence simular waveforms.
 This can make it challenging to estimate these parameters using the "by eye" method leading to the large uncertainties, hence the need for a more robust method.